-At Touchwonders, the apps that we create are never "finished" - we constantly strive to improve them.
+At Touchwonders, the apps that we create are never “finished” — we constantly strive to improve them.
 For one of our latest apps, Elevate, we were wondering if it was accessible for everyone.
 We tested it with the focus on 7 disabilities: Blindness, Dyslexia, Autism spectrum disorder, Physical or motor disability, Deaf or hard of hearing, Low vision and Color blindness.
-I wrote this article in two pieces, this is the second.
-For the first part I would like to direct you to my first article.
-In this part I will focus on the last four disabilities: Physical or motor disability, Deaf or hard of hearing, Low vision and Color blindness.
+We will describe how and why we did this testing, our findings on each disability and our next step.
+I will post this article in two parts, this is the first, in which I will focus on the first three disabilities: Blindness, Dyslexia and Autism spectrum disorder.

 Findings and improvements